-Facing an indefinite suspension, Cleveland’s talented wide receiver has hired attorney Maurice Suh to represent him at his appeal hearing with the league this week, a person familiar with the decision told The Associated Press.
-Suh, who helped Seahawks cornerback Richard Sherman win an appeal for a suspension in 2012, will be with Gordon in New York on Friday, said the person who spoke Tuesday to The AP on condition of anonymity because of the sensitive nature of the talks.
+Facing an indefinite suspension for marijuana use, Cleveland’s talented wide receiver has hired attorney Maurice Suh to represent him at his appeal hearing with the league this week, a person familiar with the decision told The Associated Press.
+Suh, who helped Seahawks cornerback Richard Sherman win an appeal for a suspension in 2012, will be with Gordon in New York on Friday, according to the person who spoke to The Associated Press on Tuesday on condition of anonymity because of the sensitive nature of the talks.

 ESPN first reported Suh’s hiring.

 Gordon is facing an indefinite ban under the league’s substance abuse policy.
 While he awaits his hearing, the Pro Bowler has been at training camp with the Browns.
 He has declined interview requests.

 Suh helped Sherman win his appeal of a substance abuse violation on the grounds of a faulty test.

 According to the person who spoke to the AP, Gordon will contend failed test results were caused by secondhand marijuana smoke.
 Gordon’s attorney also is expected to point out that Gordon only tested positive once despite being tested over 70 times, and even then two samples taken did not match.